Columbus Public Health Alcohol and Drug Services

 Columbus Public Health Alcohol and Drug Services - Columbus, OH

 Columbus Public Health Alcohol And Drug Services is a dual diagnosis treatment facility located at 240 Parsons Avenue in the 43215 zip code in Columbus, OH.
 It is operated by the local government.
-Columbus Public Health Alcohol And Drug Services provides naltrexone administration, prescribes suboxone and relapse prevention from naltrexone.
-Some of the treatment approaches used by Columbus Public Health Alcohol And Drug Services include 12-step rehab, DBT and trauma counseling.
-Columbus Public Health Alcohol And Drug Services provides regular outpatient treatment, intensive outpatient treatment and outpatient services.
-It also provides residential substance use treatment.
+Columbus Public Health Alcohol And Drug Services provides naltrexone administration, relapse prevention from naltrexone and suboxone prescription.
+Some of the treatment approaches used by Columbus Public Health Alcohol And Drug Services include substance use counseling approach, counseling for trauma victims and 12-step rehab.
+Columbus Public Health Alcohol And Drug Services provides outpatient treatment, intensive outpatient treatment services and regular outpatient treatment.
+It also provides residential treatment for substance use.

 Address: 240 Parsons Avenue, Columbus, OH 43215